 After all, you're shaping the next generation.
 You're helping kids develop a love of learning, and teaching them how to grow more independent and confident each day.
 You're guiding them on the principles of sharing, cooperation, honesty, and friendship—basically, how to be good member of society.

 When parents drop their kids off at daycare or preschool each morning, they're entrusting them to your care.
-It's your job to keep them safe, help them progress intellectually, socially, and physically, and make sure they don't run wild, "Lord of the Flies" style.
+It's your job to keep them safe, help them progress intellectually, socially, and physically, and make sure they don't run wild.

 ECE's must strike a very delicate balance between order and spontaneity.
 You want your kids to enjoy themselves, but at the same time, if you don't keep things in check, you'll have total chaos on your hands.

 So, what are some techniques you can use to manage a really busy daycare, but still leave room for lots of fun?
 Here are some tried-and-tested tips to keep in mind.

 1. Establish a daily routine

 Routine and structure are the backbone of every successful daycare.
 Why is routine so important for young children?

 Because routines teach children what is expected of them.
 This helps them feel secure.
 A predictable schedule tells kids what will happen next, how to prepare for those activities and events, and to respect the structure of the classroom (all key things needed to get them ready for elementary school).

 Routines inject a sense of calm and order into your daycare.
 They also help ECEs effectively plan and prepare for each day, and better coordinate with parents and guardians.
 Typical items on your daycare schedule will include: